Outer Shores Is Proudly Carbon Neutral

 PURCHASING CARBON OFFSETS WITH OFFSETTERS

-By purchasing our carbon offsets with Offsetters, a Vancouver-based carbon management company, Outer Shores is able to do more than invest in projects that remove greenhouse gases from the atmosphere.
+By purchasing our carbon offsets with Offsetters, a Vancouver-based carbon management company, Outer Shores is able to do more than investing in projects that remove greenhouse gasses from the atmosphere.
 Offsetters’ initiatives also enhance ecosystems and provide wider social and economic benefits to the people living around them.
 To date, Outer Shores’ carbon offset purchases have helped to support four Offsetters initiatives: Great Bear Forest Carbon Project, Lower Zambezi REDD+, Uganda Efficient Wood Cook Stoves, and Quadra Island Forestland Conservation Project.

 PROJECTS SUPPORTED BY OUR OFFSETS

 The Great Bear Rainforest is a favourite Outer Shores expedition destination, and the landmark Great Bear Forest Carbon Project’s close collaboration with First Nations makes it a natural fit for us to support.
 This project is the first of its kind in North America, balancing human well-being and ecological integrity through carbon finance.
-The Great Bear Rainforest is unique in that it is the subject of the only Improved Forest Management project of its scale that has equal involvement with the First Nations and the BC Government, strong legal and policy foundations, and robust data to support the quantification of ecosystem services.
+The Great Bear Rainforest is unique in that it is the subject of the only Improved Forest Management project of its scale that has equal involvement with the First Nations and the BC Government, strong legal and policy foundations, and robust data in supporting the quantification of ecosystem services.
 Excitingly, this is not simply a conservation project – rather, it is a model for sustainable development in an economically valuable but ecologically and culturally vulnerable area.

 In supporting the Uganda Efficient Wood Cook Stoves Project, Outer Shores has helped support the distribution of efficient wood-burning cook stoves to institutions and families in and around Kampala, Uganda.
 The aim of the project is to reduce the stove price to an affordable level, to promote it for widespread distribution, and to improve the technology through continuous research and development.